Why agents

 Reduce spend on low-stock ASINs

-Inventory pressure is rising.
-The system slows traffic before it creates a worse problem.
+Inventory pressure is rising, so the system slows traffic before ads create a worse stock problem.

 Claudiaaudit live